CleoDev/portal-lang/README.md

 $ npm install
 ```

-The tool is now set up.
+The localization tool is now set up.

 ## Usage